Wednesday, May 26, 2010

 Click on the following links to find out more:

-Ashy Tailorbird, one of the common birds in Sepilok RDC.
+Ashy Tailorbird, one of the common birds at Sepilok RDC.

 Ashy Tailorbird